get-set-fetch/extension/packages/background/README.md

     - opens html resources in a new tab or dowloads binary ones.
   - ExtractUrlsPlugin
     - runInTab = true : whether or not the plugin should be executed in the browser tab context where the current resource is opened.
-    - resourcePathnameRe: what other resources (defined as regexp) besides html ones should be crawled
+    - maxResources: how many resources to crawl
     - maxDepth: how deep the crawl should advance.
 A value of 0 means crawling just the root url.
 A value of 1 will crawl the root url and direct internal links present in the root url.
   - ExtractHtmlContentPlugin
     - selectors: One or multiple selectors separated by new line.
 Scraping is achieved by invoking document.querySelectorAll with each selector.